SKIP: Evening. My name’s Skip.

-JOHN: Yeah, the idea of that parable, you know, the guy’s in the middle of the night, bang, bang, bang, bang, bang on the door and the guy finally lets him in and gives him bread just to get rid of him.
-And what our Lord is saying is if a guy is angry and gives bread to somebody who beats on his door, somebody he’s mad at, what do you think a loving God who loves you is going to do when you have a need?
+JOHN: Yeah, the idea – the idea of that parable – you know, the guy’s in the middle of the night – bang, bang, bang, bang, bang, banging on the door – and the guy finally lets him in and gives him bread just to get rid of him.
+And what our Lord is saying is if a guy is angry and gives bread to somebody who beats on his door or somebody he’s mad at, what do you think a loving God who loves you is going to do when you have a need?
 Bread is a need.
 And I don’t believe that you will ever come before the Lord in behalf of a need that He will not meet.
-But it’s some of the discretionary things that He has a right to say no to.
+But it’s some of those discretionary things that He has a right to say no to.

-SKIP: That’s true, and I guess it’s sometimes realizing when He says no.
+SKIP: That’s true, and I guess it’s sometimes just realizing when He says no.

-SKIP: So you can really be specific?
-Like…
+SKIP: So, you can really be specific like –

 SKIP: Yeah, I know.

-JOHN: He may say, “No, I’m not giving you what you want, I’m not giving it to you in that time frame either.”
+JOHN: He may say, “No, I’m not giving you what you want.
+I’m not giving it to you in that time frame either.”
 That isn’t going to help.

 SKIP: I know.

 JOHN: You know what I believe the Lord wants to hear from you?
 I believe He doesn’t want to hear some kind of theology.
 I think what the Lord wants to hear is the real deep cry of your heart.
 He knows what it is you really want to say, whether you say it or not, so you might as well say it.
-I mean, if you really want it badly and you say, “Lord, I just want Your will,” He knows what you want.
+I mean if you really want it badly, and you say, “Lord, I just want Your will,” He knows what you want.

 SKIP: I unloaded on Him, too.
-I told Him exactly what…
+I told Him exactly what –

 SKIP: That’s true.

 Okay, good.
 Tell us your name first.

-BRUCE: God says, “Thou shalt not lie.”
-How do you defend someone that says to you God also says, “Thou shalt not kill,” and yet God sometimes kills?
+BRUCE: God says, “Thou shalt not lie,” how do you defend someone that says to you, “God also says thou shalt not kill,” and yet God sometimes kills.”

-The question is a difficult question if you push it to its limit because the truth of the matter is, everybody who lives, lives because God gave them life, and everybody who dies, dies because God is in control of who lives and who dies and when they die.
+The question is a difficult question if you push it to its limit, because the truth of the matter is everybody who lives lives because God gave them life, and everybody who dies dies because God is in control of who lives and who dies and when they die.

-So ultimately everybody who dies, dies because God has allowed a death principle.
-But the point of Exodus 20 is murder, is a crime.
-God never kills in an iniquitous way, God never kills as a crime.
-The only time God takes a life would be as a righteous act, always as a righteous act, a righteous act for His own glory one way or another.
-It could be that that righteous act was a righteous act on behalf of one of His redeemed saints that He wanted to bring into His own presence, right?
+So, ultimately, everybody who dies dies because God has allowed a death principle.
+But the point of Exodus 20 is murder is a crime.
+God never kills in an iniquitous way.
+God never kills as a crime.
+The only time God takes a life would be as a righteous act – always as a righteous act, a righteous act for His own glory one way or another.
+It could be that that righteous act was a research act on behalf of one of His redeemed saints that He wanted to bring into His own presence.
+Right?
 It could be that that righteous act was an act of judgment upon evil.
 But always, when God takes a life, it is a righteous act.

-And so we start with the character of God and that, you know, basically the Old Testament in total is designed to communicate to us the character of God.
+And so, we start with the character of God.
+And that – you know, basically, the Old Testament in total is designed to communicate to us the character of God.
 God is holy, holy, holy.
 Therefore, if God takes a life, it is a holy act.
 God does not murder.
 God does not indiscriminately and unjustly and iniquitously take life.
-The truth of the matter is, looking at it this way, if God killed instantaneously every person on the earth, it would be an act of righteousness, right?
-Because every person on the earth is…what?...sinner and the wages of sin is death.
-So it is mercy that any of us are spared and grace.
+The truth of the matter is, looking at it this way, if God killed instantaneously every person on the Earth, it would be an act of righteousness.
+Right?
+Because every person on the Earth is – what? – a sinner, and the wages of sin is death.
+So, it is mercy that any of us are spared – and grace.